aiden200/chess_ai/README.md

 The Algorithm
 ============
-The algorithm uses minimax and alpha beta pruning to speed up the process.
+The chess AI uses the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) to decide its next move.
+It uses [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) to speed up the process.
+I will describe these algorithms in detail in this section.

+Black pieces have positive weights, and white pieces have negative weights in this game.
+Therefore, if the AI was playing as the black player, it would want to make the score as big as possible, and vise versa.